gmalim/NBA_analysis/README_MVP.md

 3. ***Kevin Durant*** (Median scoring-rank = 3, median score = 0.284)
 4. ***Anthony Davis*** (Median scoring-rank = 4.5, median score = 0.238)
 5. ***Russell Westbrook*** (Median scoring-rank = 5.5, median score = 0.206)

+## Discussion

+There are several caveats to the analysis:

+- The predicted MVP voting shares of the accepted models are not very accurate.
+This is due to the small sample size of players with MVP votes and the highly non-linear relationship between true MVP voting share and the player performance statistics.
+Therefore the predicted probability scoring-rank is used as a measure for MVP candidateship.